Before deep diving into UI automation testing, let’s talk about the fundamentals of UI.

-On the other hand, automated UI testing is faster, cheaper over the long-term, able to perform at larger scale, and more efficient at repetition and report production.
+On the other hand, automated UI testing is faster, more cost-effective over the long-term, can be scaled quickly, and is much more effective at doing repetitive tasks and generating reports.
 It is best suited for repetitive regression, performance, and load testing.
 Test automation has high ROI in the long run.
 It is very accurate and minimizes the chances of human error.

 The goal of this discussion is to help you maximize resource efficiencies of automated testing without impacting the quality of your product.
-That requires a careful balance of both manual and automation.
+That requires a careful balance of both manual testing and automation technology.

 Identifying the potential for automated UI testing begins with a comprehensive project review.
 This includes questions such as:

 - What is the budget assigned for testing services?

 - What is the technology stack of the product and application?

 - Will the application run on web, desktop, or mobile platforms?